 Whatever the reason may be.... you don't want a granite slab that etches.
 A true Absolute Black granite countertop

-will not etch, so be sure to perform the lemon juice test
+will not etch whether honed or polished.
+So, be sure to perform the lemon juice test

 on a sample chipped off the exact slab you wish to buy.